Which lung diseases can spirometry help diagnose?

 Obstructive lung diseases

-Therefore, when diagnosing obstructive lung diseases such as asthma, bronchitis, and COPD, or restrictive lung diseases such as ARDS, pneumoconiosis, or fibrosis, lung function testing is an invaluable tool.
+In summary, when diagnosing obstructive lung diseases such as asthma, bronchitis, and COPD, or restrictive lung diseases such as ARDS, pneumoconiosis, or fibrosis, lung function testing is an invaluable screening tool.
+It's important to also note that while spirometry is vital, it is often used in conjunction with other tests, clinical evaluation, and medical history to make a comprehensive diagnosis and treatment plan for lung diseases.

 Industry-leading spirometers